Approximate Bayesian Computation via Population Monte Carlo and Classification: Experiments

-As the K-L divergence analysis indicated, we see faster and more reliable convergence with MC PMC than LFIRE PMC.
+As the K-L divergence analysis indicated, there is faster convergence with Classification-PMC than LFIRE-PMC.
 The quality of the approximation to the weights is seen as early as the first iteration, and in the second iteration the importance of the approximation quality drastically affects convergence; the MSE for the multi-class classification approach decreases sharply just as the MSE for LFIRE increases sharply.

-\subsubsection{Comparison to SMC ABC}
+\subsection{Comparison to SMC ABC}

-We now compare MC PMC to the state-of-the-art: SMC ABC.
-For the implementation of MC PMC, we used 50 particles and 100 simulations per particle for the classification.
-The algorithm was stopped when the variance of the weighted mean of the particles for the previous 10 iterations dipped below the threshold $\epsilon$, and we used an average of the 10 previous iterations for the analysis of the mean.
-Providing a stopping criteria allows us to control for the convergence in a similar way to SMC ABC, which is a more direct comparison.
-This is important because some realisations of the MC PMC algorithm take longer to converge than others, whereas there is no such variation in SMC ABC.